MillenniumMachines/millenniummachines.github.io/docs/milo/manual/chapters/50_x_axis_assembly.md

     Consider the cable exit orientation of the motor.
 We recommend having the cables exit downwards to help protect them.

 !!! tip
-    Now is a great time to adjust you anti-backlash nut as they are easily accessible before putting the X-axis bearing block on.
+    Now is a great time to adjust your anti-backlash nut as they are easily accessible before putting the X-Axis Bearing Block on.

 ---